-Cardinal Care Group’s Mission is:
+Cardinal Care Group’s Mission:

-As volunteer social work/service, I have provided in-depth research and direct support for narcissistic abuse victims, destructive cult victims and coercive-control group victims on the micro, mezzo and macro levels since 2010.
+As volunteer public service, I have provided in-depth research and direct support for narcissistic abuse victims, destructive cult victims and coercive-control group victims on the micro, mezzo and macro levels since 2010.

 Certified mental health coaches and pastoral counselors differ from licensed therapists.
 Please visit this PAGE for more information on this topic.

 “Social work practice is a public trust that requires of its practitioners: integrity, compassion, belief in the dignity and worth of human beings, respect for individual differences, a commitment to service, and a dedication to truth.” – From the NASW News (Feb.
 1961), retrieved at the NASW website (January 30, 2017)